-Rule 14 - Chairmen and Vice-Chairmen
+Rule 14 Chairmen and Vice-Chairmen

 - 1. The Chairman of the Standing Committee shall act as temporary Chairman of the Conference until the Conference of the Parties elects a Chairman in accordance with Rule 14, paragraph 2. - 2.
-The Conference of the Parties shall elect a Chairman and two Vice-Chairmen of the Conference to preside over plenary sessions of the meeting.
-It shall also elect a Chairman for each of the Committees I and II and the Credentials Committee.
+The Conference of the Parties shall elect a Chairman, an Alternate Chairman and two Vice-Chairmen of the Conference to preside over plenary sessions of the meeting.
+It shall also elect a Chairman for each of the Committees I and II and the Credentials

+Committee.
 Candidates for these offices shall be nominated by the Standing Committee after appropriate consultations with, inter alia, if applicable, the Host Government.
 The Standing Committee shall satisfy themselves that the candidates are, prima facie, capable of impartially expediting the business of the Conference.
-As Presiding Officers have no vote there is no other qualification required for nomination. - 3.
-The Chairman of the Conference shall preside at all plenary sessions of the meeting. - 4.
-If the Chairman of the Conference is absent or is unable to discharge his/her duties, the Bureau shall nominate one of the Vice-Chairmen of the Conference to deputize for him/her as Presiding Officer. - 5.
+As Presiding Officers have no vote there is no other qualification required for nomination.

+- 3. The Chairman of the Conference shall preside at all plenary sessions of the meeting. - 4.
+If the Chairman of the Conference is absent or is unable to discharge his/her duties, the Alternate Chairman shall deputize for him/her as Presiding Officer.
+If the Chairman and Alternate Chairman are both unavailable, the Bureau shall nominate one of the Vice-Chairmen of the Conference to serve deputize for him/her as Presiding Officer. - 5.
 If the Chairman of a Committee is absent or is unable to discharge his/her duties, the Bureau shall nominate one of the Vice-Chairmen of the Conference to deputize for him/her as Presiding Officer. - 6.
 The Presiding Officer shall not vote.

-Rule 15 - Bureau
+Rule 15 Bureau

-- 1. The Chairman and the Vice-Chairmen of the Conference, the Chairmen of Committees I and II and of the Credentials Committee, the Standing Committee and the Secretariat shall constitute the Bureau of the Conference with the general duty of ensuring the effective enforcement of the Rules of Procedure and forwarding the business of the meeting, and shall take such steps as are necessary to alter the timetable or structure of the meeting to ensure the effective completion of business including, as a last resort, the limiting of time for debates. - 2.
-The Chairman of the Conference shall preside over the Bureau.
+- 1. The Chairman and the Vice-Chairmen of the Conference, the Chairmen of Committees I and II and of the Credentials Committee, the Chairman and the other members of the Standing Committee and the Secretariat shall constitute the Bureau of the Conference with the general duty of ensuring the effective enforcement of the Rules of Procedure and forwarding the business of the meeting, and shall take such steps as are necessary to alter the timetable or structure of the meeting to ensure the effective completion of business including, as a last resort, the limiting of time for debates. - 2.
+The Chairman of the Conference shall preside over the Bureau. - 3.
+If the Chairman of the Conference is absent or is unable to discharge his/her duties, the Alternate Chairman shall deputize for him/her.
+If the Chairman and Alternate Chairman are both unavailable, the Bureau shall nominate one of the Vice-Chairmen to presidedeputize for him/her.

-PART IV
+Part IV